Big-Fig/Fediverse.app/README.md

 ## Data gathering

+Fedi don't use any special analytics service to track users.
+However Fedi uses Firebase services for PushNotifications(optional) and CrashReporting(optional).

+You can completely remove Firebase via manual building from source.

 ### Crash reports via Firebase Crashlytics

+Fedi gathers crashes and non-fatal errors to make app more stable.

 * You can build app from source and remove Crashlytics library via .env config(details below)
-* You can disable gathering via settings inside app
+* You can disable gathering via settings inside app(option disabled by default)

 ## Push notifications

 Push notifications implemented via [PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) server

-[PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) is Ruby on Rails server which handle web pushes and relay them to FCM
+[PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) is Ruby on Rails server which handle web pushes and relay them to FCM.

+**From `2.5.0` version Fedi uses PushRelayFCM mode without decryption on server-side.
+So all private data is safe.**

 PushRelayFCM and Fedi can work in two modes:
 * **Without server-side decryption (`2.5.0` and newer)** - relay simple proxy encrypted messages
 * **With server-side decryption (before `2.5.0`)** -decrypt messages and have access to notification content and user `access_token`.
 Not used from `2.5.0` version, but still supported in Fedi(see below why you still may want to use it).